the8Kengineer/chessagon-app/_pages/privacypolicy.md

 <br>

 ## Sharing your personal information
-We do not sell, trade, or rent any user’s alias information to others.
-Our site/apps may, from time to time, contain links to and from the websites/apps of our partner networks, advertisers and affiliates.
-If you follow a link to any of these websites/apps, please note that these websites/apps have their own privacy policies and that we do not accept any responsibility or liability for these policies.
-Please check these policies before you submit any personal data to these websites/apps.
+We do not sell, trade, or rent any user’s alias information to any other parties.
+Your alias information is stored, secured, and retained only on your iCloud account.

 <br>